electrode-io/electrode-native/docs/overview/contributing.md

 We are using [Travis] for our Continuous Integration (CI).

 The CI job is run on every opened Pull Request (PR).
-It runs [Standard JS] and [flow] checks along with running the whole platform test suite.
+It runs [tslint] checks along with running the whole platform test suite.

-We will only merge PRs that pass the CI (green status).
-[Standard JS] and [flow] checks are automatically run for you on every commit, so you should not have any surprise for these checks when it comes to the CI.
+We will only merge PRs that pass the CI (green status). [tslint] checks are automatically run for you on every commit, so you should not have any surprise for these checks when it comes to the CI.
 However the tests are not automatically run on every commit, so before opening a PR please ensure that all tests are passing on your workstation by running the `npm run test` command.

 [travis]: https://travis-ci.org/